+Stab Braking

-Stab Braking.
-With this method, you apply your brakes all the way and release brakes when wheels lock up.
-As soon as the wheels start rolling, apply the brakes fully again.
+- Apply your brakes all the way. - Release the brakes when your wheels lock up. - As soon as the wheels start rolling, apply the brakes fully again.
 (It can take up to one second for the wheels to start rolling after you release the brakes.
-If you re-apply the brakes before the wheels start rolling, the vehicle won't straighten out.)
+If you re-apply the brakes before the wheels start rolling, the vehicle won't straighten out.).